Cray-HPE/docs-csm/operations/network/management_network/aruba/management_network_configuration_example.md

         11  10.101.8.113 (10.101.8.113)  39.937 ms  38.565 ms  36.524 ms
         ```

-    1. Listen on all the HSN interfaces for ping/traceroute while you ping the external facing IP.
-In this example, the IP is 10.101.8.113.
+    1. Listen on all the HSN interfaces for ping/traceroute while you ping the external facing IP address.
+In this example, the IP address is 10.101.8.113.

         ```
         ncn-m001# nodes=$(kubectl get nodes| awk '{print $1}' | grep  ncn-w | awk -vORS=, '{print $1}'); pdsh -w ${nodes} "tcpdump -envli hsn0 icmp"